- Page Contents

 |Our Service||Our Fee|

-The agreed fixed fee will depend on the complexity of the application for extension of your ICT visa and the volume of casework involved in the application.
-In addition to our fixed fee for helping with an application for ICT visa extension, the applicant will also have to pay the Home office UKVI fees for the application.
+The agreed fixed fee will depend on the complexity and the volume of casework involved in the application.
+In addition to our fixed fee for spouse visa renewal, the applicant also have to pay the Home office UKVI fees for the application.